A Categorical Framework for Learning Generalised Tree Automata: Future Work

 \section{Future Work}

-The work in this paper makes use of the free monad of a functor $F$ in the formulation of the generalised learning algorithm and hence can only deal with quotienting in a restricted setting, namely by flat equations in the presentation of $F$.
-This excludes more complex models such as that of pomset automata, which feature languages of words modulo complex equations.
-Such richer equations can be captured by monads that are not necessarily free.
-It remains an open challenge to extend the present algorithm to this richer setting.
+This paper makes use of the free monad of a functor $F$ in the formulation of the generalised learning algorithm, and hence can only deal with quotienting in a restricted setting, namely by flat equations in the presentation of $F$.
+It remains an open challenge to extend the present algorithm to a setting with more general equations.
+For the concrete case of pomset languages~\cite{gischer-1988,grabowski-1981} represented by \emph{bimonoids}~\cite{lodaya-weil-2000}, we note that we have succesfully instantiated the abstract algorithm described in this paper, and augmented it to include optimisations specific to the equations that hold in that setting~\cite{pomset-learning}.
+In future work, we aim to extend the ideas behind these optimisations to the abstract setting, as well.

-Another direction for future work is to extend the framework with side-effects, encoded by a monad, in the style of~\cite{heer17:lear}.
+Another direction is to extend the framework with side-effects, encoded by a monad, in the style of~\cite{heer17:lear}.
 This would enable learning more compact automata---albeit with richer, monadic, transitions---representing languages and, as a concrete instance, provide an active learning algorithm for weighted tree automata.